Skip to main content

 • “3/10 stars, which it earns for cute graphics and music in a pretty unplayable game.”

-Reviews indicate that the grinding aspect of the game can be tedious and repetitive, often requiring players to memorize long sequences or patterns.
-While some find the puzzles enjoyable, many agree that the experience can become monotonous, especially without hints or guidance.
-Overall, the game is considered decent, particularly for its free price, but the grinding may deter some players.
+Players find the grinding aspect of the game to be tedious and repetitive, often requiring memorization of long sequences rather than engaging puzzles.
+While some enjoy the challenge, many feel that the experience can become monotonous over time, though the game is generally considered decent, especially given its free price point.

-• “Some aren't puzzles at all but more about remembering an annoyingly long list of buttons, lights, keys, etc., and repeating them back; it's more tedious than enjoyable.”
+• “Some aren't puzzles at all but more remember this annoyingly long list of buttons, lights, keys, etc. and repeat them back, more tedious than enjoyable.”

 • “100% the game is also not that hard, just tedious.”

-The game's stability is generally criticized, with many users reporting significant bugs and glitches that hinder gameplay, particularly in puzzle-solving scenarios.
-While some players have not encountered these issues, the overall consensus leans towards a frustrating experience due to the game's instability.
+The game has been criticized for its instability, with many users reporting frequent bugs and glitches that hinder gameplay.
+While some players have not encountered these issues themselves, the overall consensus suggests that the game's stability is a significant concern, impacting the enjoyment of its puzzles.

 • “Very buggy.”